 About the Program

-The Mechanical Engineering graduate program is the oldest and one of the largest graduate programs at the University of Michigan-Dearborn.
+The master’s degree in mechanical engineering is the oldest graduate program at the University of Michigan-Dearborn.
 The program combines engineering practice with analysis.
 Approximately two thirds of the program requirements are in the broad area of mechanical engineering, where a student can freely select among courses in such areas as mechanical and thermal/fluid sciences, materials, manufacturing, automotive technology, instrumentation, and controls.
 The remainder of the courses are spread over mathematics, cognates, and distribution requirements.
 A thesis option is also available.
 Students must complete 30 credit hours to receive a Master of Science in Engineering (MSE) degree in mechanical engineering.

 Get an Inside Look

 A candidate for the Master of Science in Engineering (Mechanical Engineering) degree must meet the requirements for the Bachelor of Science in Engineering (Mechanical Engineering) degree at this campus, or the essential equivalent to these requirements.
 The candidate must then complete at least 30 credit hours of graduate coursework approved by the program advisor/graduate advisory committee with a grade of at least B in every course.
 Additionally, students must maintain a cumulative GPA of at least 3.0 (B).

 MSE-ME Program Goals